axieinfinity/ronin-documentation/docs/components/transfer-gateway-bridge.md

 ## Ronin Bridge

-Ronin Bridge is actually a service to track events from `MainchainGateway` and `SidechainGateway` contract.
-Each validator has to run the Bridge so that this service can do acknowledge for the validator.
+Ronin Bridge is actually a service to track events from the MainchainGateway and SidechainGateway contracts.
+Each validator has to run the Bridge so that this service can be acknowledged for the validator.